Image

 AppOrtho Logo

 Located in the High Country of North Carolina, Boone is full of opportunities and adventure for everyone.
-As part of the Blue Ridge Mountains sitting at 3,333 ft, there is skiing, snowboarding, hiking, mountain biking, road cycling, rafting, tubing, rock climbing, running, fishing, hunting, camping, and more all centered around a university town that provides nationally recognized athletics, cultural activities, cuisine, and diversity.
+As part of the Blue Ridge Mountains sitting at 3,333 ft, there is skiing, snowboarding, hiking, mountain biking, road cycling, rafting, tubing, rock climbing, running, fishing, hunting, camping, and more all centered around a university town that provides nationally recognized athletics, cultural activities, and cuisine.

 Fellowship year is meant to be challenging but, at the same time, rewarding and fun.
 The location where you train provides the backbone for your sports medicine experience.
 Here in the mountains, we have a wide range of opportunities to see active people of truly all ages and all levels of ability.
 With the breadth of experience you will receive, you will feel comfortable in any medical situation managing sports medicine/musculoskeletal problems whether the setting be academic, private, or in the field.
 We couple this experience with the maintenance of your already developed primary care skills to keep your future goals unlimited.